alexpetralia/mbta_django/README.md

 `virtualenv venv` (uses the existing "venv" directory that you cloned)

 To activate your virtual environment, use `source venv/bin/activate`.
-I recommend creating an `alias` in your `~/.bashrc` so you don't have to type that command in each time you need to activate your virtual environment.
+I recommend creating an `alias` in your `~/.bashrc` so you don't have to type that command each time you need to activate your virtual environment.

 If you run into permissions issues, do **not** use `sudo` to circumvent them.
-If you do, everything you do in the virtual environment will require `sudo` as well, but enjoy getting `sudo pip` to work neatly.
+If you do, everything you do in the virtual environment will require `sudo` as well, which you don't want.
 Rather, change ownership of the "mbta_django" folder to your username: `sudo chown -R user:group venv`.
 Then, retry the command above.

 **4. Install the postgres server**